smastrom/react-email-autocomplete/README.md

 };
 ```

 > :warning: Make sure to define the object outside of your component, otherwise it will be recreated on every render causing an infinite loop.
+Alternatively you can wrap the object in a `useMemo` hook.

 <details><summary><strong>TypeScript</strong></summary>
 <br />